davidlow/dhl88_docker/miniconda3/README.md

 ```
 python -m ipykernel install --user --name david --display-name "david"
 ```
-where david is the name of the virtualenv
+where david is the name of the virtualenv.
+This is not strictly necessary as the kernel will still show up without it. and tends to make things more confusing.

 ### Environment files